architech-boards/bgm111-documentation/source/qs.rst

 .. image:: _static/app_data.jpg

-6. Every 2 seconds the SiliconLab Sensor Node will send a new frame with the last data readed from the sensors.
-To undersand what are these numbers here the simple schema:
+6. Every 2 seconds the SiliconLab Sensor Node will send a new frame with the last data read from the sensors.
+To understand what are these numbers here the simple schema:

 .. image:: _static/frame.jpg